-TOSCA can describe a cloud computing service and its components and document the way those components are organized and the orchestration process needed to use or modify those components and services.
-This provides administrators with a common way to manage cloud applications and services, so that those applications and services can be portable across different cloud vendors' platforms.
+TOSCA can describe a cloud computing service and its components, and document the way those components are organized as well as the orchestration process needed to use or modify those components and services.
+This provides administrators with a common way to manage cloud applications and services so that they can be portable across different cloud vendors' platforms.
 It's also an important element in DevOps initiatives and the application development lifecycle.

-TOSCA facilitates simpler application deployment to any cloud platform, cloud bursting and support for multicloud environments.
-TOSCA can also facilitate the standardization of cloud-based services, allowing cloud providers to offer ubiquitous services that users can map to their respective infrastructures.
+TOSCA facilitates simpler application deployment to any cloud platform, cloud bursting and support for multi-cloud environments.
+TOSCA can also facilitate the standardization of cloud-based services, which enables cloud providers to offer ubiquitous services that users can map to their respective infrastructures.